librasteve/raku-Cro-Website-Basic/README.md

 - potential to have MVC model with LOB (ie data model in Red)
 - methods as component actions

-I have had some frustrations with the flexibility of the earlier Cromponent implementations - partly I think this is my learning curve and lack of examples.
-So I hope that this is reduced and I think that stashing the added components in the Cro Routes sounds like a good strategy fo dealing with included routed (though I have not tried it yet).
+As mentioned on cro-irc, I have had some frustrations with the earlier Cromponent implementations - partly I think this is my learning curve and lack of examples.
+So I hope that this is reduced and I think that stashing the added components in the Cro Routes sounds like a good strategy fo dealing with included routes (though I have not tried it yet).

-In my previous feedback, I have mentioned that I would like to be able to build Cro components directly in raku code with the HTML::Functional library.
-This feedback has been poorly formed because my ideas of what I have wanted have been also in very early stages of formation - so apologies for any lack of clarity.
+In my previous feedback, I have mentioned that I would like to be able to build Cro components directly in raku code with the HTML::Functional library instead of with crotmp.
+My feedback has been poorly formed because my ideas of what I have wanted have been also in very early stages of formation - so apologies for any lack of clarity.

 This repo is my attempt in the last two weeks to elaborate what I think is the set of features of a Component module to support the coding style that I seek - hopefully Cromponent can be adjusted to make this style possible in addition to the crotmp style.
 I would encourage you to start the server on your machine (see Getting Started info below to get a feel for what I am doing, especially with Pico CSS and SASS)